- What is an Emotional Support Animal?

 Although it is often helpful to clearly distinguish the animal as an ESA, there is absolutely no legal requirement to register or certify an emotional support animal.

-Many airlines recommend adorning an ESA with a special vest and/or identification card to help delineate the animal as more than a pet.
-But again, there is no legal requirement to do so.
+Technically, your ESA doesn’t even need a special vest; however many airlines strongly recommend adorning an ESA with a special vest and/or identification card to help delineate the animal as more than a pet.

 Emotional Support Animal Laws